lavs33/CCAPDEV_MCO_Phase_3/README.md

 #### Running the App

-To start the application, run the following command: npm start.
+To start the application through the deployment, the link is https://taftfinds-l9gh.onrender.com.
-The Node.js server will start, and the application will be accessible at http://localhost:3000 in your web browser.